Choice Architecture

 Defaults in organ donation systems

-Save More Tomorrow: Easy and painless retirement
+Save more tomorrow: easy and painless retirement

 Richard Thaler and behavioral economist Shlomo Benartzi recognized that people have a loss-aversion bias: when people are forced to cut their present spending to save for their pension, they perceive a loss instead of a future gain.14 This is where the problem of self-control ties in.
 Additionally, people tend to procrastinate when making decisions, especially for unpleasant or difficult tasks.
 While people may want to save for retirement, they keep putting it off.
 This leads to the status quo bias, allowing people to remain in their current situation regardless of what they know the rational optimal choice is.

-To address these issues and to help people save for retirement, Thaler and behavioral economist Benartzi designed the Save More Tomorrow plan.14 The intervention implements choice architecture through seemingly simple, but very influential components.
+To address these issues and to help people save for retirement, Thaler and Benartzi designed the Save More Tomorrow plan.14 The intervention implements choice architecture through seemingly simple but very influential components.
 The first aspect is automatically enrolling all employees in a savings plan right when they become eligible.
 This means that while employees can choose to opt out of the plan, their default choice is a commitment.
 The second aspect is that increases in savings rates are linked to future pay raises.
 This way, take-home pay always increases and deductions are taken from money that the employee was not used to having, helping overcome loss aversion.

-Thaler and Benartzi’s intervention of choice architecture has proven to nudge a higher savings rate for long-term gains and has appealed to people who were not otherwise interested in a savings plan.14 Designed in 2004, it was enforced as part of the Pension Protection Act of 2006, encouraging companies to adopt the core principles.15
+Thaler and Benartzi’s choice architecture intervention has proven to nudge a higher savings rate for long-term gains and has appealed to people who were not otherwise interested in a savings plan.14 Designed in 2004, it was enforced as part of the Pension Protection Act of 2006, encouraging companies to adopt the core principles.15

 Related TDL Content